Lifting, Rigging, and Bracing — Tilt-Up Panels¶

 ConstructiVision-generated documentation should assume that final erection sequence remains a contractor and engineer coordination item unless the project explicitly locks it down.

-10. Documentation Expectations¶
+12. Documentation Expectations¶

 The following information should appear somewhere in the panel package or engineering export:

-Pick point locations
+Pick point locations and insert marks

-Brace point locations
+Brace point locations and insert marks

-Brace insert type / mark if used
+Brace insert type / mark (if separate from lift inserts)

 Strongback note where required